Youth and Community Services Unit

 What is Informal Probation?

 If on informal probation, a minor is required to observe good behavior for a period of six months, make restitution to the victim for any damages, and obey parents.
 If deemed necessary, parents will be required to participate in a parent skill-building program for defiant or strong willed youth called Parent Project.

 What is Formal Probation?

 More serious crimes, such as burglary or robbery, will rarely be handled informally.
 If the charge is a felony (the most serious category of crimes) the law requires the probation department to refer the case to the District Attorney.
 Mandatory referral is also required when the child has had a prior crime which was handled informally.
-The probation department’s phone number is: 916-784-6432.
+The probation department can be contacted at:

 What if your child displays defiant behavior but has not been cited for a crime?